-Five key questions to ask when choosing your cash advance partner
+Five key questions to ask when choosing a cash advance company

 Navigating the tricky terrain of getting working capital can be as confusing as it is frustrating.
 But it all really starts with finding the right cash advance provider.
 Problem is that not all cash advance providers are created equally, so asking the right questions is key to deciding who to choose as your lender.